 The main ingredient is obviously instant oatmeal.
 One packet of instant oats will do or you can use a third cup of instant oats from a canister.
 I keep plain on hand to minimize sugar and maximize creative flavor control, but if you are a strawberries ‘n cream girl, you can certainly use flavored.

-Add oatmeal to an equal part liquid and stir together.
+Add quick oats to an equal part liquid and stir together.

 I used one packet of plain instant oats, 1/3 cup milk, and a little chocolate protein powder and peanut butter powder for flavors.